sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 database-pod-2c9b3a4e   1/1     Running   0          36h
 ```

-With only one pod as a target, lets get the image for it:
+With only one pod as a target, let us get the image for it:

 ```bash
 ❯ kubectl get pod -o json |jq '.items[0].spec.containers[0].image' "eksclustergames/base_ext_image"
 ```

-So its on standard `docker.io` registry instead of a private one like I was
+So it is on standard `docker.io` registry instead of a private one like I was
 expecting from the clue.
 The second hint was that crane is on the system so
-lets use that to pull the image and inspect it:
+let us use that to pull the image and inspect it:

 ```bash
 ❯ crane config eksclustergames/base_ext_image